Dennis Skinner: Views

 Skinner supported David Miliband in the 2010 Labour leadership election, which was won by his brother Ed Miliband.
 In March 2011, he was one of 15 MPs who voted against British participation in NATO's Libya intervention.

-In May 2014, Skinner was the principal guest speaker at the Kent Miners Rally at the Aylesham & District Social Club to commemorate 30 years since the Miners Strike 1984/1985.

 Skinner was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
 Shortly after Corbyn was elected as leader, Skinner was elected to Labour's National Executive Committee, on which he remained until October 2016.
 Skinner supported Corbyn, alongside the majority of Labour MPs, in voting against the extension of RAF airstrikes against ISIS in Syria in December 2015.

-Skinner voted for Britain to leave the European Union in June 2016 and favours outright abolition of the House of Lords.
+Skinner has stated that he voted for the UK to leave the European Union in the 2016 referendum.

+Skinner favours abolition of the House of Lords.